MikeKovarik/uwp-fs/readme.md

 Please try to use most recent versions of `buffer` and `stream` modules. `uwp-fs` is built on top of latest APIs (and breaking changes) introduced in Node versions 6 (`Buffer.alloc()`, `Buffer.allocUnsafe()`) and Node 8 (`.destroy()` method on streams).

 _None of the __*Sync__ (readFileSync, writeFileSync, etc...)
 APIs are available because UWP does not suppor synchronous file system operations._

+APIs that involve symlinks (`fstat`, `lstat`, `stat`, ...) were not properly explored and tested yet.

+## Testing

+Testing is done comparatively by running the same tests in both UWP and Node.
+Log from Node results is saved and UWP is then tested against it. `mouka` module is used to that. `mouka` uses similar API to `mocha` but allows storing test results and then importing and using them for comparison.